-Disclaimer: We does not sell, advertise, or facilitate the sale of any books or physical products.
+Disclaimer: We do not sell or facilitate the sale of physical books.

 Embark on a detailed journey through the volatile atmosphere of Europe's pre-World War I era, a period defined by intense power struggles and the aggressive formation of opposing alliances.
 This narrative explores how the collapse of the Ottoman Empire and the rise of nationalistic movements like the Pan-Slav and Pan-German movements created deep rifts among the six major powers.
 Understanding these complex political and military developments is absolutely crucial for students preparing for history and political science examinations, offering essential context for the outbreak of the Great War in 1914.

-The stage for the monumental conflict was set not only in distant colonies but right at the heart of the continent, where the aspirations and fears of the six major powersโBritain, Germany, Austria-Hungary, Russia, France, and Italyโclashed aggressively, creating an environment ripe for war.
+The stage for the monumental conflict was set not only in distant colonies but right at the heart of the continent, where the aspirations and fears of the six major powers—Britain, Germany, Austria-Hungary, Russia, France, and Italy—clashed aggressively, creating an environment ripe for war.

 The decline of Ottoman authority in the Balkans activated long-held Russian ambitions, centered around pan-nationalist movements designed to extend Tsarist influence across Eastern Europe.